Structure from Appearance: Topology with Shapes, without Points: Continuity

 \centerline{If $C \leq D$ in $OS'$ $\implies f^*(C) \leq f^*(D)$ in $OS$.} The proof of this statement is analogous to that for lattices in general (notice that $C \leq D$ implies $C \cdot D = C$ and $C + D = D$).

-That $f^*$ preserves the top element, means that it maps $S'$ back to $S$, i.e. $f^*(S') = S$.
-However, $f^*$ need not necessarily map the bottom elements.
-While $f^*(0)$ will act as a bottom element for every element in the image of $f^*$ (it follows from the fact that $f^*$ preserves products), it need not always be the \emph{0}; we do not need to have $f^*(\emph{0}) = \emph{0}$ (see \emph{Example 2}).
-Spatially speaking, the preimage of the \emph{empty part} may in fact be a nonempty part (What happens when a mapping erases a part?).
-One example of a mapping that, if continuous, will always preserve both the top and bottom elements is the identity mapping (e.g. \emph{Example 2a}).

-In general, $f^*$ is a \emph{many-to-one} mapping; two or more open parts in $OS'$ can have the same preimage in $OS$.
+Two or more parts of the shape $S'$ may have the same preimage under $f$.
+So the backward mapping $f^*$ is expected to be many-to-one in the general case.
 Depending on the mapping $f$, however, $f^*$ can be one-to-one, too, in which case we have \emph{structure embedding} (a one-to-one lattice homomorphism).

+By definition, the forward mapping $f$ maps the shape $S$ into the shape $S'$, so that $f(S) = S'$.
+Thus, $f^*(f(S)) = f^*(S') = S$ (because $S$ is the largest shape embedded in $S'$ under $f$) and it follows that $f^*$ preserves the top element.
+However, the mapping $f^*$ does not preserve the bottom element, that is, $f^*(0)$ is not necessarily equal to 0 (see \emph{Example 2}).
+Spatially speaking, the preimage of the \emph{empty shape} may be a nonempty part (What happens with mappings that erase parts?).
+One example of a mapping that, if continuous, will always preserve both the top and bottom elements is the identity mapping (e.g., \emph{Example 2a}).

-The following (immediate) observation is analogous to \lq closure under image\rq\;in topological spaces for continuous functions.
-Let $f: S \rightarrow S'$ be a continuous mapping between shapes $S$ and $S'$.
-Then
+The following result is analogous to ``closure under image" in topological spaces for continuous functions.
+Let $f: S \rightarrow S'$ be a continuous mapping between the shapes $S$ and $S'$.
+Then,

 \centerline{For every part $x$ of $S$, one has $f(\overline{x}) \leq \overline{f(x)}$.} \begin{proof} Let $D$ = $\overline{f(x)}$ be the closure of $f(x)$ in the topology for $S'$.
 Since $f$ is continuous by assumption, $f^*(D) = f^{-1}(D)$ is open in the topology for $S$.
 Then $x$ is a part of $f^{-1}(D)$, because $f^{-1}(D)$ is the largest part of $S$ whose image is embedded in $D$.
 We thus have $x \leq \overline{x} \leq f^{-1}(D)$ or $f(\overline{x}) \leq f(f^{-1}(D)) \leq D$, so that $f(\overline{x}) \leq \overline{f(x)}$. \end{proof}